This blog post is sponsored by GoDaddy. All experiences and opinions are my own.

 - 2016 – my home was featured in InStyle & O Magazine thanks to IKEA

-- 2016 – flown to Los Angeles to talk about my home on the OWN TV Network (Oprah Whimpery network, she wasn’t at the studio but we breathe the same air so that count right?), thanks to IKEA
+- 2016 – flown to Los Angeles to talk about my home on the OWN TV Network (Oprah Winfrey Network, she wasn’t at the studio but we breathe the same air so that count right?), thanks to IKEA

 - 2015 – face of Miami tourism for New York Times (this is still a pinch-me moment)